You built your dream app.Now you can't get a customer.

 Where the right 15 seconds turns a stranger into your next signup.

 Here's the part no one else does: she doesn't hand you a brief to go film.
-She makes the actual video — your real product in it, captioned, on-brand — and posts it.
+She makes the actual video, with your real product in it, captioned and on brand, then posts it.
 You never open a camera or an editor.

 Here's the video she'd post →